Guest post, by Dr Feng Zhu

 Figure 1.
 The Synesthesia X1 – 2.44.
 Photo by Ako Suzuki on Twitter

 My starting point is his Digital Games Research Association (DiGRA) 2019 (Kyoto, Japan) keynote, in which Mizuguchi explained a particular, enduring, and singular vision that he had held all his life.
 Mizuguchi is obviously a highly celebrated figure in computer games, having worked on the hugely influential Sega Rally Championship (1994), Sega Touring Car Championship (1996), and Rez (2001).
 But his keynote was notable for entirely circumnavigating his role and expertise in the development of these games; talking about that would undoubtedly have been much welcomed by all the game scholars in attendance.
-Instead, he went about explaining that what had spurred him to work on these games, and on other past projects, was a particular, enduring, and singular vision that he had held all his life.
-That vision being one of a teleological, technological progression in our art and entertainment towards synaesthesia and towards multimodality.
+Instead, he went about explaining that what had spurred him to work on these games and on other past projects was a vision that he had held all his life: one of a teleological, technological progression in our art and entertainment towards synaesthesia and towards multimodality.
 Synaethesia is the so-called ‘blurring’ of the senses, in which stimulation of one sensory or cognitive pathway leads to experiences in a second sensory or cognitive pathway.
 Multimodality is simply the way that different forms of expression typically combine in any act of communication.
 That is, the dream is that of the promise of total (technologically induced) immersion in which all the senses chime harmoniously with each other in the unfolding of the peerless total artwork (Gesamtkunstwerk).

 Figure 2.
 Tetsuya Mizuguchi, photo from Fandom.com